Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-Figure~\ref{fig:rowclone-overview} {demonstrates how the content of the source row, i.e., \emph{src}, is copied to the destination row, i.e., \emph{dst} using RowClone's Fast Parallel Mode.
-Initially, the rows and the row buffer are closed (\circled{1}).
-RowClone operation consists of two key steps.
-First, the \emph{src} is activated to store the entire row's data in the row buffer (\circled{2}).
-Second, the \emph{dst} is activated}, which leads to copying the contents of the row buffer in the \emph{dst} (\circled{3}).
-RowClone significantly reduces the latency and energy consumption of the bulk data copy operation from one row to another {as it enables data movement without transferring data between the DRAM and the processing units}.
-To execute RowClone, we assume that the user space application specifies a source and a destination virtual address range and the corresponding mask to copy only specific parts of the source to the destination.
-This way, the memory controller receives one RowClone request and breaks it into parallel RowClone requests, one for each set bit of the mask.
+To execute RowClone, we assume that the userspace application specifies \nbcr{2}{1) a source virtual address range, 2) a destination virtual address range, and 3) a mask to copy specific parts of the source \nbcr{3}{range} to the destination \nbcr{3}{range}.} This way, the memory controller receives one RowClone request and breaks it into parallel RowClone requests, one for each set bit of the mask.